 Yemen: One of the world's largest humanitarian crises

 Yemen lays tragic claim to one of the world’s largest humanitarian crises and aid operations.
-A staggering 23.4 million people — almost three quarters of the population — require some form of humanitarian assistance in 2022.
-Multiple emergencies have pummeled the country: violent conflict, an economic blockade, currency collapse, natural disasters and the COVID-19 pandemic in a country where only half of health facilities are operational.
+A staggering 21.6 million people require some form of humanitarian assistance in 2023, as 80 per cent of the country’s population struggles to access food, safe drinking water and adequate health services.
+Multiple emergencies have pummeled the country: violent conflict, an economic blockade, currency collapse, natural disasters and the COVID-19 pandemic.

-An estimated 77 per cent of the 4.3 million people displaced in Yemen are women and children, while approximately 26 per cent of displaced households are now led by women (compared to 9 per cent before the escalation of the conflict in 2015).
+Three-quarters of the 4.5 million people displaced in Yemen are women and children.
+Approximately 26 per cent of displaced households are headed by women.

 Maternal mortality rates in Yemen remains one of the highest in the Middle East and Northern Africa region.
 A woman dies in childbirth every two hours in Yemen, mostly from causes that are entirely preventable.
 More than 1.5 million pregnant and breastfeeding women are projected to experience acute malnutrition in 2023.
 They risk giving birth to newborns with severe stunted growth, and nursing malnourished infants, as a result of rising food insecurity.

 Women and girls also continue to suffer disproportionately from gender-based violence, which is exacerbated by the crisis.
 Girls are increasingly vulnerable to child marriage, human trafficking, begging and child labour.
 Women and girls with disabilities face even greater risk.

 As part of the Yemen Humanitarian Response Plan, UNFPA is appealing for $70 million in 2023 to reach 3.9 million people through these strategic priorities:

 - Vital reproductive health services, with an emphasis on emergency obstetric and neonatal care to reduce maternal mortality and morbidity.